 Firefox isn’t quite as great with security as Chrome, such as not having separately-secured tabs and windows, but it’s still pretty decent.
 It does have a big edge in privacy, though.
 Its private browsing mode features a built-in tracking program blocker, which is unique among major web browsers.

 It also has a “reading mode” where you can read certain web content without ads cluttering up the screen.
-Finally, Firefox has over 2300 add-ons dedicated to security and privacy; Chrome doesn’t have any specifically earmarked for these purposes.
+Finally, Firefox has over 1100 add-ons dedicated to security and privacy.
+Chrome does have security and privacy extensions, but they’re scattered across various categories because it doesn’t have a specific “privacy and security” category that makes them easy to find.
+So you’ll have to do a bit of legwork to get to them.

 Security and privacy winner: Firefox